SciNote Integration With ChemAxon’s Chemical Drawing Tool

 3 min read

-Simply put, it enables you to draw molecules directly from the SciNote interface as you work on your experiments.
+Simply put, the ChemAxon integration enables you to draw molecules directly from the SciNote interface as you work on your experiments.

 But we are not talking only about your regular benzenes, ammonia or kitchen salts.
 No, you can draw complex antibiotics, peptides, and even chemical reactions.